Note: This document is for an older version of GRASS GIS that is outdated. You should upgrade, and read the current addon manual page.

 Example 2

-In the second example, conditions in the entire region are compared to those in the region's protected areas (ppa), which thus serves as the reference/sample area.
-See van Breugel et al.(2015) [3] for an example of how this can be useful.
+In the second example, conditions in the whole region are compared to those in the region's protected areas (ppa), which thus serves as the reference/sample area.
+See van Breugel et al.(2015) [3] for an example how this can be useful.

 g.region raster=bio1